Home » FAQ » Does health insurance cover funeral costs

 In some cases, government programs may provide limited assistance:

-- Social Security Death Benefit: A small one-time payment may be available to surviving family members.
+• Social Security Lump-Sum Death Benefit – A small one-time payment may be available for surviving spouses or children.

 Health Insurance Quote